LearnOnDemandSystems/docs/tms/tms-administrators/notifications/class-notifications.md

 Each notification sends an email showing a Subject line and From line.
 You can also add a CC’d email to receive the notification.

 ### Notification From line
 You need to provide a valid email address to display in the From address, an invalid email address may be read as spam and be rejected by a recipient’s email server.
-The email will be sent by LODS, but this is the address which is shown to recipients.
+The email will be sent by our servers, but this is the address which is shown to recipients.

 ### Notification CC line
 A carbon copy (CC) email address can be added.
 When in place a copy of each notification is sent to the recipient.